College Housing Assistance Program

 Impact & Evaluation

-In 2017, the Hope Center partnered with CHAP to conduct an evaluation to measure program impacts on retention, post-secondary completion, and longer term economic outcomes.
+In 2017, the Hope Center partnered with CHAP to conduct an evaluation to measure program impacts on retention, post-secondary completion, and longer-term economic outcomes.
 The scope of the Hope Center report is limited to TCC students who received assistance to rent on the private rental market between 2017 and 2019.
-The initial findings are shared in A First Look at Impacts of the College Housing Assistance Program at Tacoma Community College.

 The key takeaways from the initial report are as follows: